 The board of trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the Trustees have appointed Educator Solutions, an external auditor, to perform additional checks.
+However, the Trustees have appointed Rachel Jones, the Academy Support Officer of the Trust, to perform peer review.

-The auditors' role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+The reviewer's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
 In particular the checks carried out in the current period included: